 Every piece of hunting equipment that we will be using needs to be sorted through and inspected.
 There is nothing worse than having a shortage of equipment, breakdowns or malfunctions when everything counts the most.
 We need everything in optimal condition.
 Our Rangers need new oil and basic upkeep.
 We are constructing a fire pit for hunters to enjoy and making sure that the lodges are clean.
 We are also gathering all of the supplies necessary for our lodges to run smoothly.

 Tree stands are a significant piece in my summer preparation, especially this year.
-I am setting up 24 new tree stands in both Kansas and Kentucky—no small task!
+I am setting up 24 new tree stands—no small task!
 If you will be shooting from a tree stand this season, now is the perfect time to practice a few shots from a stand to get reoriented to that type of shooting.
 It sure is different compared to shooting at a range.
 The stands I am setting up are Millennium tree stands.
 They are, in my opinion, the safest and most comfortable stands that you will find anywhere.

 Brand new Cabela’s Trail Cameras are going up at my locations as well.
 When setting them up, one of the main things I look for is a location where we will be able to hunt successfully regardless of the direction of the wind.
 Another important aspect to these sites is selecting field edges with multiple deer trails in the vicinity.
 I am already seeing pictures of some big bucks on those trail cams, and that is just what we want.
 Next week, my trail cam scouting will really kick off.

-I have 30 cameras in Kentucky and 20 in Kansas.
+I have 30 cameras in Kentucky.
 Each trail camera can take as many as 800 to 1200 pictures per week.
 So from here on out, I will be looking through 20,000 to 30,000 photos on a weekly basis!
 Starting in July, I will also do some “in the field” scouting to get the very best read I can on my hunting sites.